proophsoftware/event-machine/docs/tutorial/part_VII.md

 It's a default domain event listener shipped with the skeleton that can be used to push events on a *RabbitMQ ui-exchange*.
 The exchange is preconfigured (you can see that in the rabbit mgmt UI) and the JS app connects to a corresponding *ui-queue*.

-In `src/Api/Listener` we can put the pieces together:
+In `src/Api/Listener` we can put together the pieces:

 ```php
 <?php